canada87/reinforcement-learning/README.md

 # reinforcement-learning
 Here you can find script with the home made environment and classes to play "hide and seek" and "pong" with several reinforcement learning algorithms

-# Hide and seek
+# Hide and seek/pong
-game_actor_critic.py, game_ddqn.py, game_policy_gradient.py, game_policy_gradient_pro.py, are the main files to train a network to play at hide and seek with different types algorithms.
+game_actor_critic.py, game_ddqn.py, game_policy_gradient.py, game_policy_gradient_pro.py, are the main files to train a network to play at hide and seek or pong with different types algorithms.

 game_actor_critic.py: use the actor critic algorithm